xiaohunying/notes/pages/aws-compute.md

   - Dedicated hosts: additional visibility and control on the physical host; allow to use the same host for a number of instances
 - User Data
   - User data allows you to enter commands that will run during hte first boot cycle of that instance.
+  - Useful to install software from a repository or perform OS updates.
+- Metadata
+  - used to gather and query instance data that is running, such as the host name, events, and security groups, etc.
+  - Navigate to http://169.254.169.254/latest/meta-data/ to retrieve instance metadata.
 - Storage options
   - Persistent storage: attaching EBS volumes
   - Ephemeral storage: instance store volume